The fade out, the cold ending, the endless loop, the key modulation… there are so many approaches to an ending. — so, how are you gonna end your song?

 Note: If you’re putting together an album, you don’t want every song ending with a fade.
 That gets old really quick.

 You can fade out certain elements of your music in order to highlight the rest of the mix.
 Fade out the music and keep the vocals ring, or vice versa.
-“No Conclusion” by Of Montreal offers a nice change of pace, where they fade out the vocals and main instruments in order to highlight the backing strings.
+“No Conclusion” by Of Montreal offers a nice change of pace, where they fade out the vocals and main instruments in order to highlight the backing strings and then end the song.

 To infinity and beyond!